petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/alerts-and-announcements.md

 # Alerts and Announcements

-## Sending Alerts and Announcements

 Use the Alerts or the Announcements widgets to broadcast important information.

-Alerts are for high-priority information (e.g. planned downtime alerts, security alerts, etc.) and come with a red *Important* tag.
+Alerts are for high-priority information (e.g. planned downtime alerts, security alerts, etc.) and appear with a red *Important* tag.
 Conversely, Announcements are for all other information you might want to broadcast.

 !!! tip
     You can set the announcement's priority to Important to display the red *Important* tag in the message.